seso-kdrs/kdrs-search-and-view-docs/docs/default-view/export.md

 title: export
 parent: Default View
 ---
-Places a button in the view called `Send`, that will show different options.\
+Places a button in the view for easy printing.
+In the future we may provide a menu with multiple options.
-Currently the available option is `Print`.

 {% highlight xml %}
     <table>
         <export>true</export>